Australia’s coronavirus ‘dictator’ enforces a drastic lockdown. He’s still popular.

 Derided by his critics as one of Australia’s least-charismatic political leaders, with no professional experience outside the center-left Labor Party or state government, Andrews argues that the pandemic needs to be aggressively suppressed now to avoid future lockdowns caused by new virus waves that could inflict worse damage.

-“We have to get the numbers low and keep them low,” he said on Monday.
+“We have to get the numbers low and keep them low,” he said Monday.
 “That’s exactly what we will achieve by everyone working together.”

-By stoically explaining his position and reasoning every day in news conferences that have become a surprise television ratings hit, Andrews seems to have convinced Melburnians the tough measures are necessary.
+By stoically explaining his position and reasoning every day in news conferences that have become a surprise television ratings hit, Andrews seems to have convinced Melburnians that the tough measures are necessary.

-An opinion poll last week by Roy Morgan Research reported 62 percent of voters in the city didn’t want the curfew ended right away and more than two-thirds of voters across the state approve of Andrews’s performance.
+An opinion poll last week by Roy Morgan Research reported that 62 percent of voters in the city did not want the curfew ended right away and that more than two-thirds of voters across the state approve of Andrews’s performance.

-But health experts — even those who want the novel coronavirus eliminated from Australia, something no large country has achieved — are concerned Andrews may have gone too far to control a disease that has killed a similar number of people in Melbourne as the District of Columbia, which has one-eighth of the Australian city’s population and a death toll of 616.
+But health experts — even those who want the novel coronavirus eliminated from Australia, something no large country has achieved — worry that Andrews may have gone too far to control a disease that has killed a similar number of people in Melbourne as the District of Columbia, which has one-eighth of the Australian city’s population and a death toll of 616.

 “I do find that strange as an epidemiologist that we have to go such extremes when the case numbers are manageable,” said Catherine Bennett, an infectious-diseases expert at Deakin University, in an interview.